kestra-io/docs/docs/tutorial/fundamentals/README.md

 ## Tasks

 We use Tasks to write flows.
 We define a Task by an `id`, a `type`, and some properties related to its type.
-And each one is a step in your Flow that will execute a specific action.
+Each Task is a step in your Flow that will execute a specific action.
 For example, you can use a Task to run a Python script.

 ```yaml
 tasks: